-Camera Settings: The more pixels, the better.
-Yes, it uses up your space, but you can always delete them when you’re finished.
-Move them to a folder on your computer and get them off your phone or media.
+The more pixels, the better.
+Yes, it uses up your space, but you can always delete the images when you're finished.
+Move them to a folder on your computer and get them off your phone or media device.

-If you don’t take images with enough pixels to start with, and then you crop, you’ll wind up with a less than sharp image.
-After editing, I try to keep images still around 1,000 x 1,000 when finished.
+If you don't take images with enough pixels to start with, and then you crop, you'll wind up with a less than sharp image.
+After editing, keep images still around 1,000 pixels.

 Notice any straight angles that you have before you shoot and adjust your position if you can.
 This is a problem I have when shooting wreaths on my front door.
 We have a front porch that is only about 6 ft deep and if I back up far enough I have to start going down the front steps and I wind up shooting upward at the wreath.

 You can "straighten" your image some using programs like PicMonkey

 , but it enlarges the image when you do this so allow yourself enough room for straightening when you crop.

 Taking a shot from the side will show the depth of your wreath.